-Non-skilled facilities should use both COVID-19 Community Levels, and facility-specific risks to guide decisions about when to apply specific COVID-19 prevention actions.
-Assessing the following factors can help decide if additional layers of protection are needed because of facility-specific risks:
+Non-skilled facilities should use both the COVID-19 Hospital Admission Level and facility-specific risks to guide decisions about when to apply specific COVID-19 prevention actions.
+Assessing the following factors can help decide if additional layers of protection are needed due to facility-specific risks:

-Facility structural and operational characteristics: Assess whether facility characteristics or operations contribute to COVID-19 spread.
-For example, facilities may have a higher risk of transmission if they have frequent resident or staff turnover, a high volume of outside visitors, poor ventilation, or areas where many people sleep close together.

-- Risk of severe health outcomes: Assess what portion of people in the facility are more likely to get very sick from COVID-19, for example, due to underlying health conditions, lack of COVID-19 vaccination, older age, pregnancy, or poor access to medical care. - COVID-19 transmission in the facility: Assess the extent to which transmission is occurring within the facility, through diagnostic testing of people with COVID-19 symptoms and their close contacts, as described below, under "Post-Exposure Guidance".
+- Facility structural and operational characteristics: Assess whether facility characteristics or operations contribute to COVID-19 spread.
+For example, facilities may have a higher risk of transmission if they have frequent resident or staff turnover, a high volume of outside visitors, poor ventilation, or areas where many people sleep close together. - Risk of severe health outcomes: Assess what portion of people in the facility are more likely to get very sick from COVID-19 (e.g., due to underlying health conditions, lack of COVID-19 vaccination, older age, pregnancy, or poor access to medical care). - COVID-19 transmission in the facility: Assess the extent to which transmission is occurring within the facility through diagnostic testing of people with COVID-19 symptoms and their close contacts, as described below under "Post-Exposure Guidance".